statamic/docs/content/collections/docs/users.md

 You can also create your own password reset pages for front-end users by using the [user:forgot_password_form](/tags/user-forgot_password_form) tag.

-The user will receive an email with a temporary, single-use token that will let them set a new password and log in again.
+The user will receive an email with a temporary, single-use token allowing them to set a new password and log in again.

 ## Storing User Records {#storage}